lilywang1988/eSIR/README.md

 #library(2019-nCov-Data)
 ```

 In Ubuntu (18.04) Linux, please first update R to a version &gt;= 3.6.
-You many need to install jags package as well by "sudo apt-get install jags" before install devtools by "install.packages("devtools")".
+You many need to install jags package as well by `sudo apt-get install jags` before install devtools by `install.packages("devtools")`.

 Model 1 using `tvt.eSIR()`: a SIR model with a time-varying transmission rate
 -----------------------------------------------------------------------------

 By introducing a time-dependent
 *π*(*t*)∈\[0, 1\]
- function that multiplies the transmission rate
+ function that modifies the transmission rate
 *β*
 , we can depict a series of time-varying changes caused by either external variations like government policies, protective measures and environment changes, or internal variations like mutations and evolutions of the pathogen.